Building RPNCalc

 you’ll always have the latest.
 Although this can also be forced with sudo snap refresh.

-My preference is to use the Snap installation which is what I do on my Ubuntu machines.
+My preference is to use the Snap installation which is what I do on my Ubuntu machines, but there are machine architectures where I can no longer update the SNAPS.